Credit Interchange Division (CID)

 CID’s Annual Meeting provides an excellent opportunity for credit personnel to meet with peers from participating member companies and discuss issues that affect their day-to-day operations.

-Quarterly International DSO Survey – Fourth Quarter 2016
+Quarterly International DSO Survey – Second Quarter 2018

 CID’s Quarterly International DSO Survey provides a means whereby CID member companies can anonymously share comparative DSO (days sales outstanding) information by country.